ethereum/consensus-specs/specs/phase1/validator.md

 1. Buffer any message you see on the backbone vertical subnets, for a buffer of up to two weeks.
 2. Serve the samples on request.
 An individual sample is just expected to be `~ 0.5 KB`, and does not require any pre-processing to serve.

+A validator SHOULD make a `DASQuery` request to random peers, until failing more than the configured failure-rate.

+TODO: detailed failure-mode spec.
+Stop after trying e.g. 3 peers for any sample in a configured time window (after the gossip period).

 Pulling samples directly from nodes with a custody responsibility, without revealing their identity to the network, is an open problem.